nflanner/PNN-LUMIN/README.md

 add_bkg_res_mass(df_1)
 ```

-Input transformation pipelines were then created for both DataFrames, and each DataFrame was copied (for validation) and transformed using the corresponding ensemble that they are associated to.
+Input transformation pipelines were then created for both DataFrames (saved as PKL files), and each DataFrame was copied (for validation) and transformed using the corresponding ensemble that they are associated to.
 Set_0_train and set_1_train will be used to train ensemble 0 and 1 respectively, so they are transformed via their respective transformation pipelines.
 To allow for full inference, each ensemble will validate on the opposite half of the events.
 Therefore, set_0_test and set_1_test must be transformed using the pipeline that corresponds to the opposite half of the data (input_pipe_1 and input_pipe0 respectively).

 ```bash
 input_pipe_0 = fit_input_pipe(df_0, cont_feats, PATH/f'input_pipe_0')